All Episodes

 You know what Senator Durbin and others in the drive-by media have said about people that run our prisons, Club Gitmo and Abu Ghrab.

-We've got I mean, you don't get any heroic stories about the U.S. military in Iraq.
+We've got, I mean, you don't get any heroic stories about the U.S. military in Iraq.

-No stories of heroism and sacrifice, uh, and certainly nowhere else in the U.S. effort in this war on terror are such stories to be found in the drive-by media.
+And certainly nowhere else in the U.S. effort in this war on terror are such stories to be found in the drive-by media.

-Drive-by media just today, ladies and gentlemen, reporting on how many civilians Israel has killed with their missile strikes into South Lebanon, and not a word about the missiles launched from civilian locations in South Lebanon.
+Drive-by media just today, ladies and gentlemen, reporting on how many civilians Israel has killed with their missile strikes into South Lebanon.

-I mentioned to you yesterday that the uh the Hezbollah social workers, um the uh uh the matchmaking services, all the wonderful garbage removal and sewage work that Hezbollah's doing.
+I mentioned to you yesterday that the Hezbollah social workers, the matchmaking services, all the wonderful garbage removal and sewage work that Hezbollah is doing, never do we hear that they are launching missiles into Haifa and other areas of Israel from private homes.

-You don't hear that report no, no, no, no, you don't.
+No, no, no, no, you don't.

 And now this.

-This is from uh the Christian science monitor.
+This is from the Christian Science Monitor.

-With Israel's confrontation with Hezbollah and Lebanon lurching closer to all out war, winds of anger are blowing through the Middle East that are likely to strengthen the political hand of radical Islamists from Egypt to Saudi Arabia.
+With Israel's confrontation with Hezbollah and Lebanon lurching closer to all-out war, winds of anger are blowing through the Middle East that are likely to strengthen the political hand of radical Islamists from Egypt to Saudi Arabia.

-Well, this is a prediction, it's not a news story.
+Well, this is a prediction.

-The confrontation coupled with the rising civilian toll also poses a serious threat to U.S. interests in the region.
+The confrontation, coupled with the rising civilian toll, also poses a serious threat to U.S. interests in the region.

-Countries like Egypt and Saudi Arabia have little influence over the militant Shiite group and its backers, Iran and Syria, so their statements may be of little practical value.
+Countries like Egypt and Saudi Arabia have little influence over the militant Shiite group and its backers, Iran and Syria.

 Instead, their comments emphasize the widening gap between their regimes and their people.

-So let me what that's about is this story.
+So what that's about is this story.

-Uh Arab world fed up with Hezbollah.
+Arab world fed up with Hezbollah.

 They are condemning Hezbollah.

-So here you have CNN International doing this story, humanizing the great leader, the great Sheikh, Hassan Nasrallah of Hezbollah, and we hear about all the great work that he is doing to make life better for his people, including strapping bombs on their backs and sending them out to die in acts of terror.
+And we hear about all the great work that he is doing to make life better for his people, including strapping bombs on their backs and sending them out to die in acts of terror.

-Winning over the Arab street, Hezbollah winning over the Arab street.
+Winning over the Arab street, Hezbollah, winning over the Arab street?

 The Arabs are divided over this.